billyzkid/phamine/README.md

 	phantomjs src/phamine.coffee sample/SpecRunner.html

-The sample/SpecRunner.html file runs the sample specs included with a standalone Jasmine install.
+The sample/SpecRunner.html file runs the sample specs included with a standalone Jasmine installation.
 If everything works, then you will see this output in your terminal:

 	Player -> passed
 	  should be able to play a Song -> passed